Parsa33033/ABN_Customer_Onboarding/Readme.md

 - removing the photo from the file storage when the customer is not created due to technical errors.
-- intergration test for when the customer already exists. (not needed for demo ) purposes)
+- integration test for when the customer already exists. (not needed for demo ) purposes)